Subhash Deshmukh: Early life

 Subhash Sureshchandra Deshmukh was born on 12 March 1957 in Wadala (North Solapur).
 He belongs to the family who believes in discipline, education, social commitment and religious accountability.
 Being primary school teachers, his parents were known for their disciplined personalities.
 While handling farming, they served for education.
 Having Wari tradition in the home, he was raised in the devotional atmosphere.
 He was raised with values such as hard work, discipline, patriotism and social work.

 Political career

 He took oath as Maharashtra Cabinet Minister on 7 July 2016.
 He was allotted Ministry of Co-Operation, Relief and Rehabilitation.

-Organizational skills and communication skills are his notable qualities.
-Knowing that unity is the ultimate success, he connected the ones who wanted to work for the progress of Solapur.
+He is known for his organizational and communication skills.
+He connected the ones who wanted to work for the progress of Solapur.

-His thoughts on addiction free youth, healthy body for social welfare, utilization of money for good deeds, trouble-free problem solving, patriotism, collective efforts against corruption etc. are inspiring today's youth.